One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Golden Victoria Memorial, London, England, UK

-If time allows, step inside one of the prime Westminster attractions.
-The Tate Britain Museum and National Gallery are two of our favorites (and both are free) – or tour the Abbey (ticket required).
+If time allows, step inside some of the prime Westminster attractions.
+The Tate Britain Museum and National Gallery are two of our favorites (and are free) – or tour the Abbey (ticket required).

 Afternoon: Delve into History in the City of London